Claire McAuley

 Education

-• M.Sc., Environmental Health, University of Alberta, Edmonton, Alberta
+• M.Sc., Medical Sciences (Public Health Sciences), University of Alberta, Edmonton, Alberta

 • M.Eng., Environmental Engineering, University of Calgary, Calgary, Alberta